0djentd/modal_shortcuts/README.md

 # Modal shortcuts
 ## Description
-Some utility for UI-oriented modal operators.
+Some utility for UI-oriented modal operators in Blender.

 #### Features:
 *   Modal keyboard shortcuts.